tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 To create a virtual sequence:

-a) Declare a sequence class by deriving it from uvm_sequence, just like a driver sequence. b) Define a body() method that implements the desired logic of the sequence. c) Use the \`uvm_do_on (or \`uvm_do_on_with) macro to invoke sequences in the underlying
+a) Declare a sequence class by deriving it from UVMSequence, just like a driver sequence. b) Define a body() method that implements the desired logic of the sequence. c) Use the \`uvm_do_on (or \`uvm_do_on_with) macro to invoke sequences in the underlying